TDS (Total Dissolved Solids) represents the total concentration of all the dissolved substances in water.

 If you are living near highly polluting industrial zones and agricultural regions with a long history of using chemical fertilizers and pesticides, then there is a very high probability of these toxic contaminants mixing with the water source.

-In such a case, apart from testing the TDS level of the water, you should also get your water tested in a laboratory to find the presence of any harmful or toxic contaminants.
+In such a case, apart from testing the TDS level of the water, you should also get your water tested in a laboratory for finding the presence of any harmful or toxic contaminants.

 In areas where the TDS content of the water supply is very high, the individual constituents should be identified and the local public health authorities consulted.